Frequently Asked Questions

 Q. How will you ensure that we can visit Creswell Crags safely?

 We have put in place a range of measures in line with best practise for preventing the spread of coronavirus.
 Our site has been risk assessed for both staff and visitors.
+We will maintain some measures after 19 July.
 These include:

 - screens at the front desk and café counter